-The valuation gap can be interpreted as violation of the transversality condition in Treasury markets, consistent with the presence of a rational bubble in the spirit of Samuelson (1958); Diamond (1965); Blanchard and Watson (1982).
-However, Brock (1982); Tirole (1982); Milgrom and Stokey (1982); Santos and Woodford (1997) argue that rational bubbles are hard to sustain in the presence of long-lived investors absent other frictions.
-In Appendix H, we show that a rational patient investor who pursues an investment strategy that buys all corporate equities and shorts the portfolio of all U.S. Treasuries earns a risk premium higher than the equity premium but receives cash flows that hedge the business cycle.
-While this is not an arbitrage in the strict sense, it is a high-Sharpe ratio strategy with an attractive cash flow profile.
-Limits to arbitrage (Shleifer and Vishny, 1997) could be one friction that explains why rational investors, especially those managing assets on behalf of other investors, may choose not to pursue such strategy.
-The strategy is a long-term strategy that harvests mostly positive cash flows in anticipation of a correction in Treasury markets.
-But, the market value of the portfolio would be marked down in recessions.
-Second, as Figure 6 shows, the valuation gap is growing faster than GDP, which is inconsistent with rational bubbles.
-In rational bubbles, the debt/GDP ratio declines over time.
-Third, the transversality condition is unlikely to be violated because the risk-adjusted discount rate on the portfolio of Treasury debt is higher than the growth rate of GDP.
+The valuation gap can be interpreted as violation of the transversality condition (TVC) in Treasury markets, consistent with the presence of a rational bubble in the spirit of Samuelson (1958); Diamond (1965); Blanchard and Watson (1982).

+Several pieces of evidence speak against this explanation.
+First, Brock (1982); Tirole (1982); Milgrom and Stokey (1982); Santos and Woodford (1997) argue that rational bubbles are hard to sustain in the presence of long-lived investors absent other frictions.
+In Appendix I, we show that a rational patient investor who pursues an investment strategy that buys all corporate equities and shorts the portfolio of all U.S. Treasuries earns a risk premium higher than the equity premium but receives cash flows that hedge the business cycle.
+While this is not an arbitrage in the strict sense, it is a high-Sharpe ratio strategy with an attractive cash-flow profile.
+The strategy harvests mostly positive cash flows in anticipation of a correction in Treasury markets.
+Limits to arbitrage (Shleifer and Vishny, 1997) would be needed to explain why rational investors may choose not to pursue such strategy.
+Possibly investors would suffer margin calls at inopportune since the market value of the portfolio would be marked down in recessions.
+Differences in investment horizon of investor and their delegated asset manager may also interfere.